NativeScript/nativescript-cli/CONTRIBUTING.md

 When contributing to the repository, please follow these guidelines -

-- All contributions must be in the form of a pull request, with the `develop` branch as the base.
+- All contributions must be in the form of a pull request, with the `master` branch as the base.
 - Pull requests must pass the unit tests in the codebase.
 Whenever possible, new code should also add unit tests.
 - Each commit should include a commit message describing the change; and each pull request should include a high level summary of the bug or enhancement being addressed by the pull request.
 - The core team (Kinvey engineering) is currently responsible for reviewing, merging and releasing new code.